Farewell Letter Saying Goodbye to Colleagues

 Tips for Writing a Farewell Letter

 - Send it before you leave.
 Send your letter a day or two before you leave.
-You want to give yourself and your colleagues enough time to say your goodbyes.
+You want to give yourself and your colleagues enough time to say goodbye.
 However, do not send your letter until you’ve finished most of your work tasks.
 This will allow you to focus on saying goodbye in the final day or hours.

 - Personalize your letter.
-Consider tailoring each letter to the individual person, rather than sending out a mass message.
+Consider tailoring each letter to the individual person rather than sending out a mass message.
 Address each person by name, and, if possible, include an anecdote or other personal message reflecting on your time together.
 Only send letters to people you have worked with.
 Especially if you work at a large company, you do not want to send a message to everyone (unless you worked with all of them).

 - Say thank you.
 This letter is your chance to express gratitude for any help or mentorship provided.
 You might also express how much you’ve enjoyed working with your colleagues.

 - Include contact information.
-Provide information for how your colleagues can reach you once you leave.
+Provide information on how your colleagues can reach you once you leave.
 Include an email address (a non-work email) and/or phone number.
 You might also include your LinkedIn web address.

 - Keep it brief.
-Write no more than a couple paragraphs.
+Write no more than a couple of paragraphs.
 Along with saying thank you and including your contact information, you might want to mention your plans for the future.
 However, beyond this, keep it brief.